DO-2K23-26/beep-docs/content/docs/database/migrations.md

 ### Consistency
 >Ensures that all databases (production, test, development) are synchronized and consistent.

+## Important: Avoid Rolling Back Migrations in Production

+Performing a rollback during development is perfectly fine since there is no fear of data loss.
+However, performing a rollback in production is not an option in most cases.
+Consider the following example:

+- You create and run a migration to set up the users table.
+- Over time, this table has received data since the app is running in production.
+- Your product has evolved, and now you want to add a new column to the users table.

+You cannot simply roll back, edit the existing migration, and re-run it because the rollback will drop the users table and all its data.

+Instead, you should create a new migration file to alter the existing users table by adding the required column.
+In other words, migrations should always move forward.

 ## Usage with Adonis

 #### Creating a Migration: